-\The statutory task of occupational health care is to prevent work-related adverse health effects.
-Preventive services include, for example, workplace surveys to examine the conditions and exposures at the workplace; health examinations; suggested measures to improve work conditions and to promote the employees' ability to work; guidance and counseling; participation in the planning and implementation of measures that maintain work ability; promotion of coping at work and, when necessary, referrals to rehabilitation in case of reduced work ability; guidance in first aid preparedness at the workplace; and assessment and monitoring of the quality and impact of occupational health care activities.
+Preventive services include, for example, workplace surveys to examine the conditions and exposures a the workplace; health examinations; suggested measures to improve work conditions and to promote the employees' ability to work: guidance and counseling: participation in the planning and implementation of measures that maintain work ability: promotion of coping at work and, when necessary, referrals to rehabilitation in case of reduced work ability; guidance in first aid preparedness at the workplace; and assessment and monitoring of the quality and impact of occupational health care activities.

-\\Well-being services include, for example, physiotherapy, mental well-being services (psychologists and psychotherapists), nutritional therapy, work ability coaching and massage services at Rela hierojat (Terveystalo's subsidiary).
+\\Well-being services include, for example, physiotherapy, mental well-being services (psychologists and psychotherapists), nutritional therapy, work ability coaching and massage services at Rela hierojat (Tervevstalo's subsidiary).